 What to hold onto as long as you can

 - A little bit of chaos: Many readers may think this is odd, or even crazy advice!
 Especially those highly organized types who detest chaos.
-You know who you are; your desk is clean, with paper neatly stacked in piles orthogonal to your desk edges, and pens lined up in perfect order next to them.
-But my experience has been if there isn’t a just a LITTLE chaos, you’ve probably got too much process.
+You know who you are; your desk is clean, with paper neatly stacked in piles orthogonal to your desk edges, with pens lined up in perfect order next to them.
+But my experience has been that if there isn’t a just a LITTLE chaos, you’ve probably got too much process.
 And too little free thinking and innovation is the result.
 Remember, this is the tech business and innovation is the life blood of a tech company.
 Innovation will naturally slow down as you get established and grow bigger, but it’s important to not suppress it any more than necessary.
-Again, in my experience you generally have to put up with a bit of disorganized behavior if you want to foster innovative thinking and activity in your business.
-But this is tough for certain types of managers, including often people you bring in with big company backgrounds as you grow.
+Again, in my experience you generally have to put up with a bit of disorganized behavior if you want to foster fresh thinking and innovative activities in your business.
+But this is tough for certain types of managers, often including people you bring in with big company backgrounds as you grow.

 - A bit of paranoia: There is a natural tendency to relax a bit as you exit the startup phase.
 While you don’t want to be constantly living on that startup edge if you don’t have to (it’s not really healthy in the long term), don’t relax completely.
 A small bit of paranoia is always appropriate in fast moving hardware and software tech markets.